-Warning: Potential Loss of Data
+Warning: Potential loss of data

-On the one hand, loss-policy="fence" considerably speeds up the recovery process of the cluster and makes sure that resources can be migrated more quickly.
+On the one hand, <a href="loss-policy="fence" considerably speeds up the recovery process of the cluster and makes sure that resources can be migrated more quickly.
 On the other hand, it can lead to loss of all unwritten data, such as:

-- Data lying on shared storage (for example, DRBD). - Data in a replicating database (for example, MariaDB or PostgreSQL) that has not yet reached the other site, because of a slow network link.
+- Data lying on shared storage. - Data in a replicating database (for example, MariaDB or PostgreSQL) or on a replicating device (DRBD), where the data has not yet reached the other site because of a slow network link.